Ghosty-Gigabytes/pcmies/README.md

 Hello, I'm Harsh, this repository is managed by me, and my aim is to keep a simple place for all the stuff and important links related to competitive exams (*mainly jee*) and that's why I choose GitHub so that it'll be easy to access and contribute

-Anyone who want to upload something (*like discussion, material etc*) just add them [here](https://github.com/harshkad/jeeneet.stuff/issues/new) (*you need to create account on GitHub for that*)
+Anyone who want to upload something (*like discussion, material etc.*) just add them [here](https://github.com/harshkad/jeeneet.stuff/issues/new) (*you need to create account on GitHub for that*)

 > **Note**
-> I'll also try to keep it up updated and these links or discussions are taken from internet and thanks to lovely people who created
+> I'll also try to keep it up updated and these links or discussions are taken from internet and thanks to lovely people who created.

 > **Warning**
-> If any link is broken don't blame me just search for new material anywhere else
+> If any link is broken don't blame me just search for new material anywhere else.

 ### Links and Discussions